Reporter Outreach Logo

 Key Takeaways

 • Unnatural links are backlinks created to manipulate rankings rather than to genuinely reference useful content.
-Google calls them "artificial, deceptive, or manipulative."
 Common examples: PBNs, paid placements on irrelevant sites, link exchanges at scale, and sitewide footer/sidebar links.

 • Google's SpamBrain uses machine learning to detect manipulation automatically — analyzing anchor text patterns, link velocity, network relationships, and site quality.
-It runs continuously, not in periodic updates.
+It has been running continuously against link manipulation since late 2022.

-• Most of the time, Google simply devalues suspicious links (ignores them).
-But severe patterns can trigger a manual action that tanks your entire site.
-Semrush found that 53% of penalties stem from paid links with over-optimized anchors.
+• Most of the time, Google simply devalues suspicious links — ignores them.
+But severe patterns can trigger a manual action that suppresses your entire site.
+Semrush's analysis of 830 penalized profiles found that roughly half involved aggressive keyword-rich anchors, typically combined with paid placement patterns.

 • The fix: run a thorough backlink audit, remove or disavow what is genuinely manipulative, and replace those links with editorial placements that carry zero penalty risk.